converged-computing/operator-experiments/aws/lammps/test-optimized-build-x86/README.md

-# Testing an Optimized Container
+# Testing Optimized Build on x86

-In these experiments, we want to test the "same" lammps image, but optimized to run the lammps experiments.
+We saw pretty bad results for our [test-optimized](../test-optimized) experiment, so this set aims to use the same container (e.g., with hwloc and OS versions changed) but without zen3.

 ```bash
 $ pip install flux-cloud[all]